 Schedules the application at a specified event.
 Schedule information should not get lost even if the framework or the device restarts so it should be stored in a persistent storage.
 The method registers a ScheduledApplication service in Service Registry, representing the created schedule.

-argument of the method contains startup arguments for the
+The Map argument of the method contains startup arguments for the

 application.
 The keys used in the Map must be non-null, non-empty

-objects.
+String objects.
 The argument values must be of primitive types,

-wrapper classes of primitive types, String
+wrapper classes of primitive types, String or arrays or

 collections of these.